IgniteUI/help-topics/topics/09_JavaScript Excel Library/01_Using/~Using_The_JavaScript_Excel_Library.md

 This section contains topics covering the use of the JavaScript Excel Library.

-This particular topic demonstrates how to export the contents of an Ignite UI `igGrid` to an Excel workbook using the new JavaScript Excel Library.
+This particular topic demonstrates how to export the contents of an %%ProductName%% `igGrid` to an Excel workbook using the new JavaScript Excel Library.
 Which can give you a general insight of how powerful the Infragistics JavaScript Excel Library is.

 ## Initial Setup